hroptatyr/yuck/README.md

             size_t nargs;
             char *const *args;

+            /* slots common to all commands */

+            /* help is handled automatically */
+            /* version is handled automatically */
             unsigned int extra_flag;
             const char *output_arg;

-            /* depending on CMD at most one of the following structs is filled in
-             * if CMD is YUCK_NONE no slots of this union must be accessed */ union {};
     };

 which is filled in when `yuck_parse()` is run.
-As there are no subcommands defined the union at the bottom is underspecified and the `cmd` slot at the top will always hold `YUCK_NONE`.
+As there are no subcommands defined this struct will directly be typedef'd to `yuck_t` and the `cmd` slot at the top will always hold `YUCK_NOCMD`.

 Every occurrence of `-x` or `--extra` on the command line will increase the count in `extra_flag`, yuck does not distinguish between optional